 Thanks to Elisa from World in Paris

-For families visiting Auckland, another island to visit is Waiheke Island.
+For families visiting Auckland, another one of the New Zealand places to visit is Waiheke Island.
 The island is constantly voted as one of the best island escapes in the world by Lonely Planet, Travel and Leisure Magazine, and other international experts and the kids will love it too.